ilante/Algorithms_and_Data_Structures_69443/ADS_study_Q&A.md

 The distance to the root might differ between leafs.
 For a full binary tree the longest distance from a leaf to the root might be several levels higher than the distance from the shortest leaf.

 For the heap the distance to the root of the longest leafs compared to the shortest leafs can only differ by 1.

+A heap is almost a complete binary tree, except for the last level.
+The last level may be partial but has to be filled from left to right.

+The last level of a heap may be incomplete just as in a full binary tree but it must be filled from left to right.
 </details>